 Although MedStar Health offers a sophisticated transplant enterprise in Washington, DC, some patients have historically elected to undergo these procedures at one of the two Baltimore transplant centers.
 However, as MedStar Health has matured and refined its population health strategy, built upon a platform of continuity of care for the population that it serves, the importance of providing a full continuum of services has become increasingly obvious.
-When the continuum of care is broken by referring patients outside the MedStar Health System, critical components in the delivery of high quality care are compromised or lost altogether.
+When the continuum of care is broken by referring patients outside the MedStar Health System, critical components in the delivery of high quality care are compromised or lost altogether, and costs for these patients increase.
 For these reasons, MedStar Health rejected this approach.

-It should be noted also that the costs of care are higher at the currently available centers, since both are academic medical centers, known to operate within a higher cost structure.
-MedStar wishes to introduce a more efficient care model at MFSMC at lower cost.
+It should be noted also that the costs of care are higher at the currently available Centers, since both are academic medical centers, known to operate within a higher cost structure.
+MedStar wishes to introduce a more efficient care model at MFSMC in the region, at lower cost.